graphcs/TherapistDirectory/README.md

 # README

-# My My Therapist Directory
+# My Therapist Directory

-Therapists Directory is a Ruby on Rails application that allows prospective patients to view a list of therapists and filter the results based on various criteria.
+My Therapist Directory is a Ruby on Rails application that allows prospective patients to view a list of therapists and filter the results based on various criteria.

 Link: http://www.mytherapistdirectory.com